PhilipQuirke/SkyCombGroundLibrary/README.md

 - **GroundSpace:** From drone-flight-area, calculate and return the elevations (DEM & DSM)
 - **PersistModel:** Save/load drone-flight-area ground data from/to the datastore (xls)

+This tools is currently aimed at New Zealand (NZ) drone flights.
+But is easily extensible to other countries.

 In NZ, the GeoTIFFs can be downloaded for free from LINZ.
 The [SkyCombAnalystHelp-Ground](https://github.com/PhilipQuirke/SkyCombAnalystHelp/blob/main/Ground.md) page describes this process and how to do the one-off process of setting up the local folder tree of DEM & DSM data files.